 The CLAS senior staff (dean, associate deans, and service unit directors) meet regularly to discuss and make decisions about the many questions from faculty and staff.
 In most cases, questions will be answered in regular updates from the College via email and on this webpage.

-Where do I report known or suspected cases of COVID-19 in UConn employees or students?
+Where do I report cases of COVID-19?

 Campus Access and Approvals